Bard College Data & Information Overview

 How Much Does Bard College Cost?overall average net price of Bard is $25,885.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Bard, see our tuition and fees and room and board pages.

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Bard, approximately 51% of students took out student loans averaging $6,628 a year.
 That adds up to $26,512 over four years for those students.